Brittany Moore, Young

 Memorial Library continues to serve the towns in a variety of ways.
 We

-visiting childcare centers and schools, and providing an active summer reading
+childcare centers and schools, and providing an active summer reading program.

-program.
 We reach out to our elders with our homebound program.
-Patrons of all
+Patrons of all ages come

-ages come through our doors for books, DVDs, large print books, audio books,
+through our doors for books, DVDs, large print books, audio books, young adult

-young adult & children's items, a Ukulele, museum passes, & magazines.
-2014
+& children's items, a Ukulele, museum passes, a telescope & magazines.
+We

 by the Library this year.
 Our summer reading program was a resounding success,

-Encyclopedia Britannica and the state supported EBSCO database; which can be
+state supported EBSCO database; which can be accessed through www.hallmemoriallibrary.org.

 Hall Memorial Library is so much